Preventing Accidents in the Fall Zone: OSHA Guidelines and Safety Tips for Suspended Loads

 Here are a few key safety tips to consider:

-• At a minimum, stay at least 10 feet radius from where a suspended load could fall if there was failure.
+• Establish a Safe Radius: At a minimum, stay at least 10 feet radius from where a suspended load could fall if there was failure.
 If a load is suspended higher, increase the radius.

-• Be aware of the path of travel the load will follow.
-If there’s a boom crane involved, understand the full radius of the load swing.
+• Plan the Path of Travel: If there’s a boom crane involved, understand the full radius of the load swing.

 Situational Safety Awareness